 - Assets losses and low interest rates.
 Airline pension asset values dropped nearly 20 percent from 2001 through 2004 along with the decline in the stock market, while future obligations have steadily increased due to declines in the interest rates used to calculate the liabilities of plans. - Management and labor union decisions.
-Airline management has funded their pension plans far less than they could have.
-For example, PBGC examined 101 cases of airline pension contributions from 1997 through 2002; these cases covered 18 pension plans sponsored by 5 airlines.
-14 During this time, \$28.2 billion dollars could have been contributed to these pension plans on a tax-deductible basis; actual contributions amounted to \$2.4 billion, or about 8.5 percent of what they could have contributed, despite earning profits in 1997-2000 (see figure 9)15 The maximum deductible contribution was made in only 1 of the 101 pension contribution cases examined by PBGC.
-In addition, management and labor have sometimes agreed to salary and benefit increases beyond what could reasonably be afforded.
+Pension plans have been funded far less than they could have on a tax deductible basis.
+PBGC examined 101 cases of airline pension contributions from 1997 through 2002, and found that while the maximum deductible contribution was made in 10 cases, no cash contributions were made in 49 cases where they could have contributed.15 When airlines did make tax deductible contributions, it was often far less than the maximum permitted.
+For example, the airlines examined could have contributed a total of \$4.2 billion on a tax deductible basis in 2000 alone, but only contributed about \$136 million despite recording profits of \$4.1 billion (see figure 9).16 In addition, management and labor have sometimes agreed to salary and benefit increases beyond what could reasonably be afforded.
 For example, in the spring of 2002, United's management and mechanics reached a new labor agreement that increased the mechanics' pension benefit by 45 percent, but the airline declared bankruptcy the following December.